 Depending on which criteria you meet, you may be asked to submit additional documents as supporting evidence, which could include:

-- if your home postcode on entry to undergraduate study met the relevant geo-demographic indicator, a Student Loan Company letter showing postcode on entry to undergraduate study;
+- If your home postcode on entry to undergraduate study met the relevant geo-demographic indicator – a Student Loan Company letter showing your postcode on entry to undergraduate study.

-- if you received the Disabled Students’ Allowance, a Student Finance notification of award letter, and/or if you received from your undergraduate university’s disability office a letter confirming what support you received.
+- The Disabled Students’ Allowance – a Student Finance notification of award letter, and/or if you received from your undergraduate university’s disability office a letter confirming what support you received.

-Students who amend their registration from a master’s level degree to postgraduate diploma or certificate will no longer be eligible for a bursary and the University will discontinue payments.
+Students who amend their registration from a master’s level degree to postgraduate diploma or certificate will no longer be eligible for a bursary.

-Students who discontinue their studies will no longer be eligible for a scholarship and the University will discontinue maintenance payments.
+Students who discontinue their studies will also no longer be eligible for a scholarship and maintenance payments.